cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual-annex1.md

 simplification of ISO 8601), which is the current recommendation for portable time values.
 The rendering always uses "Z" (UTC) as the timezone.
 It uses only the necessary fractional digits of a second, omitting the fractional part entirely if the timestamp has no fractional seconds.
+(The resulting timestamps are not automatically sortable by standard lexicographic order, but we favor the legibility of the shorter string.)

 #### Examples